download

 fotor_2023-6-1_11_32_59.jpeg

-"It is the general opinion that this track is not particularly suited to Ferrari,' admits Schumi.
-We will try to prove otherwise".
+"Everyone thinks that this track is not particularly suited to Ferrari," admits Schumi.
+"We will try to prove otherwise".

 "Last year I arrived in Germany with the feeling that I could really celebrate the title with my fans.
 I was very confident, which is rare for us at Hockenheim.
-The victory came after years of trying with Ferrari and on the podium I felt like the happiest man in the world.
-This year's race is going to be much tougher, we realise that, but it is not an impossible task: we have made considerable progress and feel well prepared.
+The victory came after years with Ferrari and on the podium I felt like the happiest man in the world.
+This year's race is going to be much tougher, we know that, but it is not an impossible task: we have made considerable progress and feel well prepared.
 We expect a very close race".

 As usual, despite his lack of racing commitments, the driver from Kerpen did not rest in the last few days.
 During the weekend he had fun with his new Ferrari, the Enzo, and other racing cars.

-On Wednesday, 30 July 2003, in Mannheim, Cari Benz Stadium, the match of the heart is scheduled.
+On Wednesday, July 30, 2003, in Mannheim, Cari Benz Stadium, the match of the heart is scheduled.

 "Alarm at Hockenheim, who protects Schumacher from these madmen?"